Swiping That Credit Card Could Hurt Your Score. Here’s How

 As you can see, payment history and credit utilization are the two most important factors.

-Credit utilization is simply the percentage of your available credit you’ve used.
+Credit utilization is the percentage of your available credit you’ve used — and it goes up with every swipe.
 Basically, divide the amount of credit you’ve used by your total credit limit then multiply it by 100.
 Simple math.

 Because the amount of credit I’d been using had increased and my total credit limit had remained the same, my credit utilization rate had increased, and my credit score had dipped.